Solving Constrained Optimization Problems Using Hybrid Qubit-Qumode Quantum Devices

-Two well-known VQAs, the {Variational Quantum Eigensolver} (VQE), \cite{Peruzzo2014,Cerezo2021variational,Tilly2022variational} and the {Quantum Approximate Optimization Algorithm} (QAOA) \cite{Farhi2014quantum,Blekos2024review} illustrate the diversity in ansatz design strategies.
-VQE, originally developed for quantum chemistry applications, employs either a general ansatz agnostic to the problem Hamiltonian or chemically inspired constructions such as the unitary coupled cluster (UCC) ansatz. \cite{Taube2006new,Anand2022quantum} In contrast, QAOA, designed for constrained optimization, constructs its ansatz directly from the problem Hamiltonian, augmented by a non-commuting mixing Hamiltonian.
-While both algorithms share the objective of minimizing Hamiltonian expectation values, their ansatz structures reflect their distinct application domains.
-Crucially, algorithm performance is highly sensitive to ansatz choice, which can lead to optimization challenges such as barren plateaus and local minima in the variational landscape. \cite{Willsch2020benchmarking,Rajakumar2024trainability,Singhal2024performance,Muller2024limitations} These limitations have spurred the development of alternative strategies, including quantum imaginary-time evolution methods, \cite{Mcardle2019,Kyaw2023boosting} and the exploration of new ansatz architectures and quantum platforms -- such as the circuits for hybrid qumode-qubit circuits investigated in this work. \cite{Dutta2024perspective,Dutta2024EST}
+Two well-known VQAs, the Variational Quantum Eigensolver (VQE), \cite{Peruzzo2014,Cerezo2021variational,Tilly2022variational,grimsley2019adaptive, michel2023blueprint, sherbert2025parametrization} and the Quantum Approximate Optimization Algorithm (QAOA), \cite{Farhi2014quantum,Blekos2024review} illustrate the diversity of variational approaches.
+VQE, originally developed for quantum chemistry, often employs either general-purpose ansatze or chemically motivated constructions such as unitary coupled cluster (UCC). \cite{Taube2006new,Anand2022quantum} In contrast, QAOA constructs its ansatz directly from the problem Hamiltonian and a noncommuting mixing operator, making it particularly suitable for constrained combinatorial optimization.
+Despite their success, both methods can experience trainability challenges including barren plateaus and complex variational landscapes. \cite{Willsch2020benchmarking,Rajakumar2024trainability,Singhal2024performance,muller2025limitations} These limitations motivate the exploration of improved ansatz architectures, alternative variational principles such as quantum imaginary-time evolution, \cite{Mcardle2019,Kyaw2023boosting} and new quantum platforms along with their native gates. \cite{Dutta2024perspective,Dutta2024EST}